kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 | Y3 | TS2 | Disabled | Closed   | -    |  0 min 43 secs | #### |
 | Y4 | **TS3** | **Enabled**  | Attached | Tree |  9 min 30 secs | #########+#########+#########+#########+#########+####### |

 In the case Y4, `TS3` ran in 9 minutes.
-It is not as fast as the case Y2 (`TS2` in 6 minutes), but it is much better than the case Y1 (`TS2` in 25 minutes).
+It is not as fast as the case Y2 (`TS2` in 6 minutes), but is much better than the case Y1 (`TS2` in 25 minutes).

-Why the Test Suite `TS3` can runs faster than `TS2`?
+Why the case Y4 ran faster than the case Y1?

-If you look at the Log view with All level selected while you ran `TS3`, you will see no verbose `Start action :` and `End action :` logs appearing.
 It is because that *Katalon Studio does not log executed test steps within a Custom Keyword*.
+If you look at the Log view with "All" level selected while you ran `TS3`, you will see no verbose `Start action :` and `End action :` logs appearing.
+This makes the case `Y4` light-weighted.

 ![TS3 doesn't log executed test steps](docs/images/TS3_doesnt_log_executed_test_steps.png)